nf-core/viralmetagenome/docs/usage.md

 ### Mapping constraints

-Viralmetagenome can in addition to constructing de novo consensus genomes map the sample reads to a series of references.
+nf-core/viralmetagenome can in addition to constructing de novo consensus genomes map the sample reads to a series of references.
 These references are provided through the parameter `--mapping_constraints`.

 An example mapping constraint samplesheet file consisting of 5 references, may look something like the one below.